monami-nishio/PFC-punishment/README.md

 ## How to run

 To reproduce Figure 2,
 * `codes/Fig2_fitting.m` repeats fitting 5000 (50x100) times and plots the fitted parameters.
-The translated sentence into English is: "Executing this code takes about 3 days; therefore, we pre-store the parameters in advance in the 'param/' directory."
+Executing this code takes about 3 days; therefore, we pre-store the parameters in advance in the 'param/' directory.
 * `codes/Fig2_fitting_result_aggregation.m` aggregates 100 fitting results and chooses the parameters of the maximum log-likelihood.

 To reproduce Figure 4,